-Santorini is a perfect combination of archeological sites, exotic beaches, picturesque whitewashed villages, an active volcano and breathtaking sunsets.
+Santorini is a perfect combination of archaeological sites, exotic beaches, picturesque whitewashed villages, an active volcano, and breathtaking sunsets.

 As soon as I arrived in Santorini for the first time in July 2014, I was captivated by its unforgettable beauty.

-In 2019, in my role as travel blogger, I committed to explore as many Santorini attractions as I could during 10 days on the island.
+In 2019, in my role as a travel blogger, I committed to exploring as many Santorini attractions as I could during 10 days on the island.

-There are many extraordinary places to visit in Santorini, and in this post I want to share the 30 best and unique things to do in Santorini on your next trip.
+There are many extraordinary places to visit in Santorini, and in this post, I want to give some tips on what to do in Santorini on your next trip.

-30 Best & Unique Things to Do in Santorini
+The Best Things to Do in Santorini: Unmissable Tours & Attractions

 1 – Admire the sweeping views

-If there is something unbeatable on Santorini island, it’s its spectacular landscape.
+If there’s something unbeatable on Santorini island, it’s its spectacular landscape.

 Some Santorini cities are perched on high cliffs, and provide stunning views of the deep blue sparkling Aegean Sea and other islands around this small archipelago.

-For me, the most beautiful views are the completely unobstructed ones of Palaia Kammeni and Nea Kammeni, at the center of Santorini caldera (volcano’s crater), from the north of Fira, towards Firostefani.
+For me, the most beautiful views are the completely unobstructed ones of Palaia Kameni and Nea Kameni, at the center of Santorini caldera (volcano’s crater), from the north of Fira, towards Firostefani.

 South of Imerovigli and Oia also provide stunning vistas.

-But anywhere you’re facing the caldera, the view will not disappoint you.
+But anywhere you’re facing the caldera, the view won’t disappoint you.

 2 – Discover photo opportunities